woahdae/woahdae-orig.github.io/_posts/2019-11-08-gerunds-a-simple-solution-to-architecture-exhaustion.md

 I recently ran across this article, [Goodbye Object-Oriented Programming](https://medium.com/@cscalfani/goodbye-object-oriented-programming-a59cda4c0e53), which does a good job of highlighting the downsides inheritance (and more).
 TL;DR complex inheritance hierarchies for sharing code makes for bad times.
 Go read it if you need convincing, it'll save me some keystrokes.

-Unlike that article, my conclusion isn't to throw away OOP entirely.
+Unlike that article though, my conclusion isn't to throw away OOP entirely.

-> A guy walks into his doctors office: "Doc, it hurts when I do this."
->
-> Doc: "Don't do that."

 I agree with Reenskaug and Coplien when they said objects capture structure well.
-Let's use that strength for our domain modeling, and use better techniques for code reuse, instead of throwing the whole OOP thing out and coding our websites in Haskell.
+So, instead of quitting the whole OOP thing and coding our websites in - what then, Haskell? - let's use OOP's strengths for our domain modeling and appropriate alternatives for code reuse.

 ##### Inheritance is GREAT at single-purpose extension

 So inheritance is bad at dynamic behavior and code reuse, probably other things too.
 OK, but I don't need highly dynamic behavior in my domain models, and I have lots of other ways to reuse code between objects.

-**What I do need, every day, is a natural way to translate use cases into code without complicating, breaking, or major refactoring of whatever I did yesterday.**
+**What I do need, every day, is a natural way to translate use cases into code without complicating, breaking, or majorly refactoring whatever I did yesterday.**

 Not just to make it work initially, but to communicate my intent clearly to my future self and others long after the use case is top of mind.